nicolaiarocci/nicolaiarocci.com/content/opensource.md

 - [Flask-MimeRender][8].
 Python module for RESTful resource representation using MIME Media-Types and the Flask Microframework.

+- [JSON-Datetime][19].
+Allows for proper decoding of datetime values contained in JSON streams.

 - [SimpleObjectCache][9].
 Asynchronous, permanent, cross-platform key-value object cache for .NET. powered by SQLite3.

 - [Eve.NET][10].
 Simple HTTP and REST client for Web Services powered by the Eve Framework.
 It leverages both System.Net.HttpClient and Json.NET to provide the best possible Eve experience on the .NET platform.